Council of Ministers (Jersey): Constitution

 Ministers provide policy direction to Government officers, having given fair considering to those officers' informed and impartial advice.

 Present composition

+The current council of Ministers was elected after Kristina Moore lost a vote of no confidence on 16 January 2024 by 27 votes to 22.
+The Chief Minister is now Lyndon Farnham who was elected on 25 January 2024.

-The current Council of Ministers was selected by the States Assembly on Monday 11 July 2022.
+The previous Council of Ministers was selected by the States Assembly on Monday 11 July 2022.
 All of the candidates nominated by newly-elected Chief Minister, Deputy Kristina Moore, were backed by States Members.

 Only the International Development Minister, Deputy Carolyn Labey, retained her role from the previous government.
 Deputy Ian Gorst, who served as External Relations Minister under John Le Fondré's premiership, kept his place on the Council of Ministers but in a new role overseeing the Treasury.

 Deputies Kristina Moore and Philip Ozouf both returned to the government after a four-year absence, while six of the 2022 cohort of Ministers were new to politics.

 All of the Ministers and Assistant Ministers are independent politicians, apart from Assistant Social Security Minister, Deputy Malcolm Ferey, who is a member of the Jersey Liberal Conservatives.